basher/parcel-boilerplate-storybook-preview/README.md

 ## Storybook composition

 - `npm run storybook` instead of using `:preview` as above.
 - This is the new composition feature in V6, which leverages the `refs` property in `main.js`.
-Currently fails to load stories (due to CORS error) so `refs` have been commented out.
+- It currently fails to load stories due to [CORS error](https://github.com/storybookjs/storybook/issues/11892) so `refs` have been commented out.